Connecting People with Purpose

 - Individual must be willing to provide complete intake information

 Programs Available at The Micah Center

-Between the Micah Center and St. John’s Shelter, 4 full time Case Managers provide advocacy and support.
+The Micah Center is staffed with 3 full time Case Managers who provide advocacy and support.
 Each guest staying at the shelter is required to meet with their assigned Case Manager to assess his or her needs/barriers and then create goals to meet those needs.
 Although the ultimate goal is to obtain housing, smaller goals are sometimes set prior to focusing on this.
 For example, if an individual does not currently have income, employment options may need to be explored prior to seeking housing options.
 In addition, referrals to community resources may occur at this time to assist.
 Finally, guests are encouraged to attend workshops held by Case Management at the Micah Center.
 The topics are designed to educate on subjects related to self-sufficiency and strengthen the outcomes of goals that might be set.

 Volunteers staff the computer lab and work with individuals in need of computer support.

 The Micah Center believes in creating a compassionate environment where all can come and find a sense of belonging.
 Combining rigorous programming with a drop-in center feel, the Micah Center aims to meet individuals right where they’re at and provide all of the resources and support to assist in their transition to independent housing.

 In 2014 the shelter introduced the Guest Internship program after recognizing that guests were putting forth tremendous effort to secure employment and work towards goals but were facing significant barriers in the process.
 While conducting a needs assessment, shelter staff also learned that guests struggled to transition from a supportive living environment at St. John’s Shelter to complete independence.